-The web is evolving alongside all of its elements, including one of the most popular aspect of the web — images.
-Images are like the petals of the flower, expressing the beauty of the creation that it is.
-But unfortunately, images have not been so quick to adapt to change and evolution of the web, and these days it’s still the most space consuming element of an webpage, accounting for up to 80% of any given webpages size, and it’s common knowledge that the bigger the size of a website, the longer it takes to load, and the longer it takes to load, the more likely it is that we are going to lose visitors, leads, potential customers, and ultimately business.
+The web is evolving alongside all of its elements, including one of the most popular aspects of the web: images.
+Images are like flower petals that express the beauty of their creation.
+Unfortunately, images have not been so quick to adapt to the change and evolution of the web.
+These days it’s still the most space-consuming element of a web page, accounting for up to 80% of any given webpages size.
+It’s common knowledge that the bigger the size of a website, the longer it takes to load.
+And the longer it takes to load, the more likely we will lose visitors, leads, potential customers, and ultimately our business.

-With responsive web evolving, it’s becoming more and more important to serve the kind of content that scales naturally with the resolution of the device that is browsing the particular website and/or page, and Scalable Vector Graphics (SVG) is the one kind of image format that will scale without losing its quality, although not infinitely (we will eventually get there), SVG images provide so much more freedom over the size of the images you are using, as well as the way they interact with your design.
+With the responsive web evolving, it’s becoming increasingly important to serve the kind of content that scales naturally with the resolution of the device browsing the particular website.
+Scalable Vector Graphics (SVG) is the one kind of image format that will scale without losing its quality, although not infinitely.
+SVG images provide much more freedom over the size of the images you are using and how they interact with your design.

-Scalable Vector Graphics are an XML based markup that can contain two-dimensional vectors.
-The vectors can be simple shapes, paths, or well just about anything you can do in Illustrator.
-It’s an image format that has more in common with a web page that it does with a JPEG.
+SVGs are XML-based markups that can contain two-dimensional vectors.
+The vectors can be simple shapes, paths, or anything you can do in Illustrator.
+It’s an image format that is more common with a web page than JPEG.
 SVG is much more powerful than other image formats we can use on the web as we can manipulate them with code (either in our text editor or with CSS / JS).
 And with this in mind, let us take a moment to focus on some of the most useful and exciting free SVG editor tools available for exploration.

 Want to add some interactivity to your SVG images?
 Use Morpheus to morph together multiple SVG images for fancy effects.
 Is supported by the principles of Google’s Material Design.

-Immerse yourself in the creative aspects of web and graphic design and use the Quasi app to create beautiful quasicrystalline patterns that will amp up your apps, website designs, or simple backgrounds for the projects you are building.
-The options panel lets you build truly custom patterns that will compliment a variety of designs.
+Immerse yourself in the creative aspects of web and graphic design.
+Use the Quasi app to create beautiful quasicrystalline patterns that amp up your apps, website designs, or simple backgrounds.
+The options panel also lets you build truly custom

-The beauty of graphic design is that it can be easily integrated with a variety of content formats, projects and applications.
+The beauty of graphic design is that you can easily integrate it with various content formats, projects and applications.
 Chartist helps designers, developers and even simple webmasters to amplify their content visual appearance with interactive and dynamic charts that look and feel amazing on any device.
 Chartist’s goal is to provide a simple, lightweight and unintrusive library to responsively craft charts on your website.
-It’s important to understand that one of the main intentions of Chartist.js is to rely on standards rather than providing it’s own solution to a problem which is already solved by those standards.
+It’s important to understand that one of the main intentions of Chartist.js is to rely on standards rather than providing its solution to a problem already solved by those standards.
 We need to leverage the power of browsers today and say goodbye to the idea of solving all problems ourselves.

-Have an SVG image but want to spice it up with some custom filters?
+Do you have an SVG image but want to spice it up with custom filters?
 Fildrop gives you access to 26 individual filters ranging from Matrix to Gamma to Blur and many more.
 Once you choose the filter, you are given back an HTML5 code that you can input straight into your project.

-Glyphter gives you access to 16 different sources of SVG optimized icons and fonts that you can then use to map out your own SVG fonts sprite.
+Glyphter gives you access to 16 different sources of SVG icons and fonts.
+You can then use these to map out your own SVG fonts sprite.
 Load up your favorite glyphs and watch the font develop.

-Have a list of SVG animations and/or drawings?
+Have a list of SVG animations and drawings?
 Put them all together and have Iconizr convert them into a fully usable CSS icon kit.